 Lorelei started as a mainly sewing until her blog has grown into a wider variety of crafts.
 She love sharing inspirational knitting and crafty ideas.

-What We Love: Craftsmumship is a site for fresh new ideas, achievable crafts and projects to challenge and hone your crafty skills and at the same time, meet crafty friends along the way.
+I Love: A site for fresh new ideas, achievable crafts and projects to challenge, hone your skills and meet crafty friends.

 Cozy Made Things by Kristen Johnson

 Kristen lives, works and blogs from a farmhouse in an apple orchard.
 She loves to sew, knit, crochet, and make things all day long.

 I Love: Kristen shares her magical knitting projects and stories from the journey of her life.

 The Craft Sessions brings together people who craft for joy.
 Through her writing and creating, Felicia fosters a love of hand making and discusses traditional domestic handcrafts having meaning in our everyday lives.

 I Love: The photography and writing is wonderful and heartfelt.
 The sharing of the retreats they organize, makes you want to go!